-During his stay as a visiting professor at the Disaster Prevention Research Institute (DPRI), Kyoto University, Uji Campus, Kyoto, Japan, Dr. Subir Sen, Associate Professor, Department of Humanities and Social Sciences.
-Indian Institute of Technology Roorkee, Roorkee, India, delivered a lecture to the students and faculty of DPRI on 3 August 2023.
+During his visit to the Disaster Prevention Research Institute (DPRI), Kyoto University, Uji Campus, Kyoto, Japan, Dr. Subir Sen, Associate Professor, Department of Humanities and Social Sciences, Indian Institute of Technology Roorkee, Roorkee, India, delivered a lecture to the students and faculty of DPRI on 3 August 2023.

-India remains highly vulnerable to extreme events occurring at repeated intervals such floods, cyclones, as and droughts.
-According to the latest estimates of the United Nations Office for Disaster Risk Reduction (UNDRR), about 300 disaster events are reported in the country over the past two decades which led to an estimated USD 79.5 billion direct economic losses, approximately 76,000 deaths and over 1 billion people affected including those who were left homeless following disaster.
-Notably, natural hazardthe induced disasters may be of two categories based on the specific characteristics they demonstrate.
-First, are the fast onset disasters like floods, cyclones, earthquakes that occur rapidly, after -effects stay for a relatively short period, impact a particular location or geography and leads to property damages and loss of human lives and livelihood.
+India remains highly vulnerable to extreme events occurring at repeated intervals such floods, cyclones, and droughts. as According to the latest estimates of the United Nations Office for Disaster Risk Reduction (UNDRR), about 300 disaster events are reported in the country over the past two decades which led to an estimated USD 79.5 billion direct economic losses. approximately 76,000 deaths and over 1 billion people affected including those who left homeless were following the disaster.
+Notably, natural hazardinduced disasters may be of two categories based on the specific characteristics they demonstrate.
+First, are the fast onset disasters like floods, cyclones, earthquakes that occur rapidly, after-effects stay for a relatively short period, impact a particular location or geography and leads to property damages and loss of human lives and livelihood.
 The onset and end time of such disaster events are quick and measurable in general.
-The slow onset disasters, on the other hand. are events like droughts.
-The characteristics.

-causes, nature and the ability drought events to harm the individuals along with the impact on economic growth remains complex issues in comparison to the fast onset disasters.
-Droughts often have no particular time of arrival or ending and may spread over a small or a large geographic area.

-Though, droughts do not cause any direct property damages, but can adversely affect the individuals, community and the overall economic growth of the affected region.
+The slow onset disasters, on the other hand, are events like droughts.
+The characteristics, causes, nature and the ability drought events to harm the individuals along with the impact on economic growth remains complex issues in comparison to the fast onset disasters.
+Droughts often have no particular time of arrival or ending and may spread over a large geographic small or а Though, droughts do not cause any direct property damages, but can adversely affect the individuals, community and the overall economic growth of the affected region.
 Therefore, most of the times, it becomes difficult to identify their severity and the loss and damages they cause.
-Contrary to the general belief, there are empirical evidences to suggest that slow onset disasters (like droughts) may severely damage an economy than the fast onset disasters.
-Another difference between the fast and slow onset disasters is the sectors which are adversely affected.
-For example. droughts impair the agricultural sector of the economy, although it has indirect impact on the secondary and tertiary sectors due to the inter-linkages between these sectors.
+Contrary to the general belief, there are empirical evidences to suggest that slow onset disasters (like droughts) may severely damage economy than the fast onset disasters.
+Another difference between the fast and slow onset disasters is the sectors which adversely affected.
+For example, droughts impair the agricultural sector of the economy, although it has indirect impact on the secondary and tertiary sectors due to the inter-linkages between these sectors.